QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 ## Constructing a circulant matrix

-To construct an $N \times N$ circulant matrix, we  need to know  only the  $N$ entries that occur in a single row.
+To construct an $N \times N$ circulant matrix, we  need only the  $N$ entries that occur in a single row.

 After setting entries in the first row, the remaining rows of a circulant matrix are determined as
 follows: